 - Ideal Mix of Culture, Service, Education & Fun

-- Participate in a variety of cultural, educational and adventure activities
+- Participate in a variety of cultural, educational, and adventure activities

 - Dedicate 12 hours to Service Project

-- Contribute positively to global community
+- Contribute positively to the global community

-- Visit two Destinations of Costa Rica
+- Visit two Destinations in Costa Rica

 - Mountainous Region of Turrialba